reinator/tutorial_metabarcoding/_pages/salsa.md

 1. What are the assembly statistics before scaffolding?
 2. What are the assembly statistics after scaffolding?
-3. Looking at the final agp file: what scaffolds were scaffolded with more than one component (a contig of a piece of a contig)?
+3. Looking at the final agp file (maybe you wan to read a little about the AGP format [here](https://www.ncbi.nlm.nih.gov/assembly/agp/AGP_Specification/)): what scaffolds were scaffolded with more than one component (a contig of a piece of a contig)?
 And what scaffolds are unchanged in relation to the contigs?
 4. How do the Hi-C maps look prior and after scaffolding?
 5. Do you think you see a sex chromosome on the Hi-C heatmap?
 If so, point to it in your presentation.